 Adoptees United Inc.

-Shawna Hodgson is a Texas-born adoptee and sixth generation Texan.
-She became active in adoptee rights in Texas in 2014 and worked closely with legislative sponsors in both the Texas House and Senate.
-She is a leading national advocate for adoptee rights and is the spokesperson for the Texas Adoptee Rights Coalition.
+Shawna Hodgson is a Texas-born adoptee, sixth generation Texan, and board member of Adoptees United.
+She became active in adoptee rights in 2014 and worked closely with legislative sponsors in both the Texas House and Senate.
+She is a leading national advocate for adoptee rights, a board member of American Adoption Congress, and is the spokesperson for the Texas Adoptee Rights Coalition.

 Legislative Staff Supervisor